Fernando Tambroni: Anti-fascist riots

 On 19 July, when many members of his own party, withdrew their supports to the government, Tambroni was forced to resign, after only 116 days in power.

 Death and legacy

 After his resignation, Tambroni's political life was de facto concluded and he would never play a key role again.
 On 18 February 1963, Tambroni died in Rome due to cardiac arrest.
-A few days earlier, DC's secretary Aldo Moro had informed him that he was going to be excluded from the party list in the upcoming election in April.
-On the following day, the newspaper La Stampa remembered him on the front page as "a cold man with no cordiality. [...]
+A few days earlier, DC's secretary Aldo Moro had informed him that he was going to be excluded from the party list in the 1963 Italian general election.
+On the following day, the newspaper La Stampa remembered him on the front page as "a cold man with no cordiality. ...
 Tambroni had always been a loner, with very few really close friends, even when he reached the top of his political career".

 Due to his authoritarian stances and his alliance with the neo-fascist MSI, Tambroni has often been regarded as one of the least appreciated Prime Ministers in the history of Italian Republic.